CoderPat/text-generation-inference/README.md

 </a>
 </div>

 A Rust, Python and gRPC server for text generation inference.

-Used in production at [HuggingFace](https://huggingface.co) to power LLMs api-inference widgets.
+Forked from [HuggingFace](https://huggingface.co)'s [Text Generation Inference](https://github.com/huggingface/text-generation-inference/) project (prior to its re-licensing), it's commercial-friendly and licensed under the Apache 2.0.

+## *A note on this fork*

+This fork was created mainly due to two reasons:
+1. Primarily, it allows us faster iteration and more flexibility, which is essential for our research uses.
+It also allows more control over development and documentation, crucial for our in-house uses at CMU.
+2. The fork also gives us the opportunity to maintain and update a fully open-source, commercial-friendly framework for fast LLM inference (the original goal of the project, and the intention of many contributors who helped before the re-licensing).

 ## Table of contents